Before You Study Abroad: Choosing a Program

 - Consider the following benefits of studying abroad when consulting with your family:

 - Academic Enrichment – what better way to learn about international business than by conducting business internationally!

-- Professional Development – skills obtained when studying abroad (intercultural understanding, self-reliance) translate into marketable skills to add to your resume.
+- Professional Development – skills obtained when studying abroad (intercultural communication, self-reliance) translate into marketable skills to add to your resume.

 - Personal Growth – living in a completely new environment gives you the opportunity to expand your horizons, forge international connections, and develop a greater understanding of not only those around you, but of yourself as well.

-- Financial Aid – don’t forget that you can use your financial aid towards your program and there are numerous of scholarships that you can apply for.
+- Financial Aid – don’t forget that you can use your financial aid towards most study abroad programs and there are numerous scholarships that you can apply for, as well.
 Have your family take a look at our Fund Your Study Abroad Experience section to learn more.

 - There are lots of scholarships available to study abroad students, but don’t wait until it’s too late to apply.
-Start researching scholarship options before you apply to study abroad.
+Start researching scholarship opportunities before you apply to study abroad.
 Check out our Scholarships section so you can get to know what’s out there, or attend a “Making Study Abroad Possible” information session.

-- Make sure that you meet the eligibility requirements for the program you are applying to and be sure to submit all documents by their specified deadlines.
-Late documents will negatively affect your application and can jeopardize your study abroad experience!
+- Confirm that you meet the eligibility requirements for the program you are applying to and be sure to submit all documents by their specified deadlines.
+Late documents will jeopardize your study abroad eligibility!

-- Application instructions can be found on each of the program pages, FIU Study Abroad Programs, International Student Exchange, Study Abroad Programs Outside of FIU.
+- Application instructions can be found on each of the program pages, FIU Education Abroad Programs, International Student Exchange, Education Abroad Programs Outside of FIU.